Create your own unique farmhouse decor with these DIY stamped books using cheap paperback books, chalk paint and rubber stamps.

 Step 1.
 Find a few inexpensive paperback books of similar size.

-There are many places to find cheap paperback books including yard sales, thrift stores or used bookstores with a “free” pile.
+There are many places to find cheap paperback books including yard sales, thrift stores, dollar tree or used bookstores with a “free” pile.
 (Read my best yard sale tips here.)

 Step 2.
 Tear the cover off each book.